-- An adoption
+- adoption

-- A special guardianship order (SGO)
+- special guardianship order

-- A child arrangement order.
+- a child arrangements order

 Children must receive free early education in order to attract EYPP funding.
-They do not have to take up the full 570 hours of early education they are entitled to in order to attract EYPP (see www.brighterfuturesforchildren.org).
+They do not have to take up the full 570 hours of early education they are entitled to in order to attract EYPP (see www.brighterfuturesforchildren.org/for-parents-carers/schools/pupil-premium/).